United Kingdom Skincare Product Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- July 2025: iNNBeauty Project, a US beauty brand, expanded beyond North America with its UK launch through Sephora's retail stores and e-commerce platform.
-The expansion introduced the brand's clinically tested products, including Extreme Cream, Extreme Cream Eye, and Calm the Red Down, to UK consumers.
+- July 2025: iNNBeauty Project, a US beauty brand, expanded beyond North America with its United Kingdom launch through Sephora's retail stores and e-commerce platform.
+The expansion introduced the brand's clinically tested products, including Extreme Cream, Extreme Cream Eye, and Calm the Red Down, to United Kingdom consumers.

-- July 2025: The Ordinary expanded its digital presence in the UK through a partnership with Amazon, following its successful launch on Amazon Premium Beauty in the US.
-The brand, a flagship of Estée Lauder Companies-owned incubator Deciem, established a new storefront on Amazon Premium Beauty UK to advance its objective of providing accessible, science-based skin care products.
-The product range included popular items such as Glycolic Acid 7% Exfoliating Toner, Hyaluronic Acid 2% +B5 Serum, Niacinamide 10% + Zinc 1% Serum, and Squalane Cleanser.
+- July 2025: The Ordinary expanded its digital presence in the United Kingdom through a partnership with Amazon.
+This followed its successful debut on the US Amazon Premium Beauty.
+The brand, part of Estée Lauder Companies' incubator Deciem, established a dedicated storefront on Amazon Premium Beauty United Kingdom to further its objective of offering accessible, science-based skincare products.
+The product lineup included popular items, such as Glycolic Acid 7% Exfoliating Toner, Hyaluronic Acid 2% + B5 Serum, Niacinamide 10% + Zinc 1% Serum, and Squalane Cleanser.

 United Kingdom Skincare Product Market Report Scope